 Are you ready to take your Design Systems skills to the next level?
 Our Design Systems conference was a huge success, but if you missed it, don’t worry!
-You can still get all 22 recordings of live presentations and Q&As — that’s 20 hours 📼 of top-quality content from over 20 industry experts, plus two workshops to help you dive deeper into the world of design systems.
+You can still get all recordings of live presentations and Q&As — hours 📼 of top-quality content from world class industry experts to help you dive deeper into the world of design systems.

 Join us for a deep dive Into Design Systems ⚡️ with speakers from companies like Spotify, Volkswagen, IKEA, PayPal and many more.
 You’ll learn from the best in the business and come away with new skills and insights that will help you take your career to the next level. 🚀